Both tools detect content theft, but they work very differently. Here's an honest comparison to help you choose.

 | Check 100 posts/month | €2.42/month (flat) | ~$30/month |

-| Automated daily monitoring | ✓ Included (plan limits apply) | ✗ Not available |
+| Automated daily monitoring | ✓ Included (paid plans) | ✗ Not available |

 No. Copyscape is a respected tool that's been around for years.
 It's great for one-off plagiarism checks.
 But for WordPress bloggers who want automated, proactive protection, ContentTrace is purpose-built for that use case.